 4.6.
-The proposals meet the North Yorkshire County Council's Interim Parking Standards 2015 and the local highway authority has raised no objection to the application.
-As such the proposals are judged compliant with the Local Plan Policies T1 and T2 and the relevant criteria within Policy ENV1.
+The amended proposals now meet the North Yorkshire County Council's Interim Parking Standards 2015.
+The local highway authority has raised no objection to the application on access grounds and so the proposals are now judged compliant with the Local Plan Policies T1 and T2 and the relevant criteria within Policy ENV1.